Yunqi2001/TJU-PCB-2023/04-exploration/README.md

 8. the smell of the plants became stronger in the rainy days

 ## Findings at Gongqing Forest Park
-At Oct.18th we did our second nature exploration at Gongqing Forest Park, where is a less "urban" place compared with our campus.
+🧐 We did our second nature exploration at Gongqing Forest Park, where is a less "urban" place compared with our campus.
 This time I got the idea for my final project!
 ### 1. the most important finding which inspired my final project
 ### 2. other findings